-- 9. ICOBS applied to Bar throughout the Relevant Period.
-Chapter 1 of ICOBS sets out the Authority's rules and guidance on the general application of ICOBS; Chapter 2 of ICOBS sets out the Authority's rules and guidance on General Matters; and Chapter 5 of ICOBS sets out the Authority's rules and guidance on identifying client needs and advising. - 10.
-ICOBS 1.1.1R provides:
+7. ICOBS applied to Bar throughout the Relevant Period.
+Chapter 1 of ICOBS sets out the Authority's rules and guidance on the Application of ICOBS; Chapter 2 of ICOBS sets out the Authority's rules and guidance on General Matters; and Chapter 5 of ICOBS sets out the Authority's rules and guidance on Identifying client needs and advising.

+8. ICOBS 1.1.1R provides: